 In mushroom season, you’ll typically see dishes that have mushrooms as the main ingredient and a favourite is Grybų Sriuba.
 This is an oily or creamy mushroom soup that is sometimes served in a bowl made of loaf rye bread!

 This is the definition of comfort food and the bread soaks up the soup into mouthwatering pieces to eat.

 You may have also heard of the famous Grybukai or Mushroom Cookies.
 But, the name is misleading as they are just cookies that look like toadstool mushrooms.
 They are a sweet treat though so I would certainly try!

 When to try: The mushroom season in Lithuania begins around September.
 During this time everyone is picking mushrooms and making mushroom cuisine.

 10. Layered/ Dressed Herring Salad (Shuba)

 This traditional salad dish originates from Russia and is often nicknamed a Herring under a fur coat!

-As Christmas was banned during the Soviet Era, including Lithuania, people usually served this dish up at New Year for the special occasion.
+As Christmas was banned during the Soviet Era, including Lithuania, people usually served this dish up on New Year for the special occasion.

-It typically comes with chopped herring at the bottom and layers of chopped potato with mayonnaise, carrots and topped with a layer of bright pink beetroot.
+It typically comes with chopped herring at the bottom and layers of chopped potato with mayonnaise, and carrots and topped with a layer of bright pink beetroot.
 Then, some whole or grated eggs are placed on top to garnish.

 If you’re worried about the fish tasting too strong, don’t worry.
 I actually couldn’t tell there was fish in my salad!
 All the flavours complimented each other so well and it was so indulgent.